om2137/hashnode-blogs/cl4e9gri200zk0vnv67medegl.md

-## Computer Science in Mumbai University
+## Computer Science in Mumbai University R19 Scheme

 # What will you learn in a Computer Science degree